dsoftwareinc/ghactions-manager/README.md

 ### Workflow file editing

-- Highlight outdated GitHub Actions as warnings, with a quick-fix to update to the latest version.
+- Highlight outdated GitHub Actions as warnings with a quick-fix to update to the latest version.
 - Flag unknown actions.
 - Navigate directly to an action's repository (for remote actions).
 - Jump to the action file (for local actions).